Want to go to Japan? Of course you do!

 Tip: Don’t over schedule yourself.
 Leave at least some free time to explore your surroundings.
 Many people say their favourite memories are when they got lost and spent time just wandering around, discovering hidden places they would have missed otherwise.

-If you are overwhelmed with all the possibilities and need to know where online to start gathering ideas, check out our video – The 4 Best Sources of Inspiration for Planning Your Trip to Japan – and comprehensive blog post.
+If you are overwhelmed with all the possibilities and need to know where online to start gathering ideas, check out our videos – The 4 Best Sources of Inspiration for Planning Your Trip to Japan – and comprehensive blog post.

 Work out a general budget of how much you’re going to need to fund your trip.